readium/webpub-manifest/profiles/divina.md

 ## Appendix A. Examples

-*Example 5: A manga is a Divina where images are presented sequentially from right-to-left*
+*Example 5: A manga is a Divina where the reading progression is right-to-left*

 ```json